shamimbdpro/unlimited-theme-addons/readme.txt

 - **Hide WooCommerce Price** - If you are using WooCommerce and want to hide price then this plugin for you.
 To hide price for WooCommerce first have to enable the extension from *Dashboard > Theme Addons > Addons*.
 - **WooCommerce Direct Checkout** - You can skip cart page and and redirect to checkout page after added to cart.
 To enable direct checkout you have to enable the extension from *Dashboard > Theme Addons > Addons*.
 - **WooCommerce Hide Related Products** - You can disable or remove woocommerce related product from your website by enabling this addons.
 To hide the WooCommerce related product you have to enable the extension from *Dashboard > Theme Addons > Addons*.
+- **Disable Gutenberg** - Enable classic editor and disable gutenberg from your dashboard.
+To enable the extension navigate to *Dashboard > Theme Addons > Addons*.

 ### [**Try Premium Version with $4.99**](https://codepopular.com/product/unlimited-theme-addons-pro/)